a_sync.primitives package

 __call__(fn)

-Convenient decorator method to wrap coroutine functions with the semaphore so you can rewrite this pattern:
+Decorator method to wrap coroutine functions with the semaphore.

 @semaphore async def limited():